francede/Digit-Classifier/README.md

 # Handwritten Digit Classifier

 This project is an implementation of an multilayer neural network that can learn to recognize handwritten digits as well as digits drawn to the GUI.
-The implementation allows the network to have any number of layers and nodes, but is currently optimized to work with the [MNIST database](http://yann.lecun.com/exdb/mnist/ "MNIST database.").
+It is currently configured and optimized to work with the [MNIST database](http://yann.lecun.com/exdb/mnist/ "MNIST database."), but the implementation allows for any number of inputs, layer sizes and outputs.

 #### Network setup and optimization
 ------------